All MCB Honors Majors are required to:

 - Find an MCB or non-MCB lab (includes the HRP at UConn Health) studying a research area that interests you.

 - Develop a research and honors thesis plan with your research advisor, in consultation with your MCB honors advisor (if you are conducting research in an MCB lab these may be the same person).

 - Do ~ 3 to 4 (or more) semesters of research.

 - Present your research at the MCB undergraduate research symposium and a poster as Frontiers (if accepted).
 [Note: this is not a requirement for the MCB honors degree, but is recommended]

 - Write a thesis in consultation with your advisor (following MCB thesis guidelines).
-Submit thesis and signed approval form to the Honors office
+Submit thesis online here.

 - Take 1 semester of MCB 3100 and 2-3 semesters of MCB 3189.
 MCB 3100 must be taken in Junior year.